Ensign-Bickford Aerospace & Defense

-Now in the team’s fourth year, WPI HPRC looks to reach new heights, literally and figuratively.
-The team has been accepted to compete in the Intercollegiate Rocketry Engineering Competition (IREC) in the 10,000 ft COTS category, having launched rockets to 5,000 feet in previous years.
-Through increased promotion in the WPI community, HPRC has grown to about 110 members and is well-prepared to take on the challenge of creating a more powerful rocket.
-This year’s project is named Aquila, after a constellation that contains the stars Altair and Tarazed and means eagle in Latin.
+Now in the team’s fourth year, WPI HPRC looked to reach new heights, literally and figuratively by competing in the Intercollegiate Rocket Engineering Competition (IREC) in the 10,000 ft COTS category.
+The team grew to around 110 members, and was prepared to take on the challenge of creating a more powerful rocket.
+The project was named Aquila, after a constellation that contains the starts Altair and Tarazed.
+Altair means eagle in Latin.

-The rocket, Altair, will measure 125 inches long with a diameter of 6 inches and feature redesigned couplers and airbrakes.
-The new couplers hold together parts of the airframe that do not separate in flight by using a screw-together technique meant to provide proper stiffness and support.
-The predicted apogee of the rocket is 10,000 ft using the airbrake system.
+The rocket, Altair, measured 134 inches long with a diameter of 6 inches and featured redesigned couplings and airbrakes.
+The new couplings hold together parts of the airframe that do not separate in flight by using a screw-together mechanisim meant to provide proper stiffness and support.
+The airbrake system was used to target an apogee of 10,000 feet.

 The payload, Tarazed, was a quadcopter designed to locate the rocket after the rocket lands by triangulating a signal broadcast by the rocket.
 It was designed verify the correct location usingGPS data and subsequently relay its position back to the ground crew.